Bnerj/WiFi-Troubleshooting-Guide-macOS/WiFi.md

 Having issues connecting to WiFi-network on your Mac?
 This guide outlines detailed steps to diagnose and fix common WiFi issues.

+## Introduction
+Wi-Fi connectivity issues can be fustrating, especially on macOS where some troubleshooting steps differ from other operating systems.
+This guide provides a clear, step-by-step process for diagnosing and resolving common Wi-fI problems on Macs, using both built-in macOS tolls and advanced Terminal commands.

+Whether your mac is experiencing slow speeds, frequencgt disconnections, or trouble connecting to networks, this guide will help you identify the cause and apply safe, effective solutions, all while keeping your system settings backup and intact.
+It's designed aspecifically for macOS users, ensuring that each steps matches the unique behavior and utilities of Apple devices.

 ## Operating System
 - macOS (Monterey, Venture, or later).